Sukhmani-Kaur-Ahluwalia/C-based-Quiz-Management-System/README.md

-This is my PCS 251 (Computer Lab II) Project for second semester.
+This is my PCS 251 (Computer Lab II) Project for B.Tech , second semester.